 Fun fact: while we often label black as a colour, scientifically it is actually the absence of colour.

 On a more colourful note, all colour is a product of light and the way it is reflected back into our eye.
 But how does this work?
-Light is made of electromagnetic waves of varying “lengths”, these waves spread out from any light source, such as the sun, lamps, screens, etc. (at 186,000 miles or 300,000 kilometres per second) and depending on the length of the wave and how they hit our eye dictates the colour we will see.
+Light is made of electromagnetic waves of varying “lengths”, these waves spread out from any light source, such as the sun, lamps, screens, etc. (at 186,000 miles or 300,000 kilometers per second) and depending on the length of the wave and how they hit our eye dictates the colour we will see.

 Light waves, like waves in water, can be described by the distance between two successive peaks of the wave – a length known as the wavelength.
 Different wavelengths of light appear to our eyes as different colours.
 Shorter wavelengths appear blue or violet, and longer wavelengths appear red.